Agha Faisal

+The Chief Justice of Sindh had designated him as the Commission of Inquiry, constituted by the Government of Sindh, to probe the devastating inferno at Gul Plaza, that destroyed the shopping mall in the commercial heart of Karachi and led to the tragic loss of at least 72 lives.
+The commission concluded its inquiry within the prescribed eight-week timeframe and submitted its sealed report to the Government of Sindh in April 2026.

 Since 2018, he has remained the monitoring and inspecting Judge for District Naushahro Feroze.
 In 2019, he seeded and supervised the creation of a law library at Moro.
 In 2025, he precipitated an inter-institutional consensus for construction of a state of the art, digitally integrated, environmentally oriented and off-grid renewable energy sufficient judicial complex at Moro.
 The project is conceived to employ design and technology to accelerate adjudication, while manifesting the historical, cultural and architectural legacy of Sindh.

 He has served on the Board of Trustees of the Aga Khan University; syndicates of the University of Karachi, SZAB University of Law Karachi, Dow University of Health Sciences Karachi and BBS University Khairpur; remained a member of the board of governors of the law colleges of Karachi, Salim Habib University, S. M. Law College, Habib University and Ziauddin University; and lectured at the Sindh Judicial Academy.
 He was the High Court’s delegate to the US Pakistan consultations on digital economy issues held in Washington DC.

 In 2024, Faisal was nominated by the Judicial Commission of Pakistan as a judge to the constitutional benches of the Sindh High Court.
 His appointment was approved by a majority vote.